awp29/todo-app-4000/README.md

 - Add todos
 - Mark Todos as complete
 - Complete all todos
+- Uses local storage to persist todos

 ## Still Todo
 - Deleting todos, this is a priority.
 I feel it's not a fully functional app until deleting todos is added
 - Responsive design, making it look good on small screens and general tiding up of the UI
 - Testing, using React-Testing-Library to provide trust that the applcation is working after updates to the code
+- Backend Restful API to manage/persist Todos

+## Trade offs
+- I think the biggest trade off is not having any tests.
+In real world production I would never produce something without out test but for this I feel having something function and working is better than having something half done with a few nice tests
+- Design I'm not the greatest designer, it would be great to have a figma file to work from

 # Web App Philosophy